 AWH is also acutely focused on category management and expansion.
 AWH's development efforts are focused on pre-rolls, vapes, edibles, and other ready-to-use product forms that it expects to outperform whole flower over time.
 The Company is also concentrating on expanding the vape offering, including live products and ratio products that represent fast growing segments of the vape category, and expanding the pre-roll offering.
 The Company expects the pre-roll category to grow significantly as the preferred way to consume flower for many customers.
 In 2021, AWH launched a pre-roll partnership with Lowell Smokes and in 2022 the Company launched multiple additional pre-roll SKUs in smaller sizes, innovative multi-pack options, and premium infused pre-rolls.
 During 2022, the Company also launched a pre-roll partnership with Miss Grass that has been well received by customers.
 AWH continues to expand the edibles manufacturing capabilities to provide micro-dose product forms along with additional forms desired by the market.
 Strategic partnerships are a key part of diversifying and expanding the Company's offering.
 In 2023, the Company launched solventless vapes in New Jersey, bringing to market an in-demand product for cannabis aficionados.
-Also in 2023, the Company launched a new flavor-forward product family (for vapes, shakes, and pre-rolls) for the SimplyHerb brand in Illinois, Massachusetts, and New Jersey.
-AWH also expanded our partnerships and brought certain partner-brands to new states.
+Also in 2023, the Company launched our partnerships and brought certain partner-brands to new states.